autometrics-dev/autometrics-shared/README.md

 This repo contains resources shared between all of the [Autometrics](https://github.com/autometrics-dev) implementations.

+## Dashboards

+You can find the Grafana dashboard JSON files in the [dashboards](./dashboards/) directory.

+These will work out of the box once you have imported them into Grafana and selected the Prometheus data source for them to use.

 ## Prometheus Recording & Alerting Rules

 The [`autometrics.rules.yml`](./autometrics.rules.yml) file contains the default recording and alerting rules for Prometheus.